A Simple Guide To Japanese Chopsticks

 Now that you know how to use chopsticks.
 You should also learn basic Japanese chopsticks etiquette to avoid offending your dining companions if you ever make a trip out to Japan.

 - After tearing apart disposable wooden chopsticks, do not rub them together furiously to get rid of any splintering wood.
 This conveys the message that you believe the establishment is cheap because the chopsticks are low quality.
 Instead discreetly break off wood fragments.

-- Do not stick your chopsticks straight up in a bowl of rice.
+- Do not stick bamboo chopsticks straight up in a bowl of rice.
 This symbolizes death, because it resembles a ceremonial rite performed for those who have passed away.
-Always place chopsticks horizontally on the provided chopsticks holder or on the plate.
+Always place chopsticks horizontally on the provided chopstick holder or on the plate.

 - Do not pass food from one pair of chopsticks to another.
-This is also an act associated with funerals where the cremated bones of the deceased are passed from one person to another with chopsticks.
+To Japanese people, this is also an act associated with funerals, where the cremated bones of the deceased are passed from one person to another with chopsticks.

 - Avoid placing your chopsticks across your bowl.
 This signals that you no longer want the dish you are eating and can be insulting to the chef if you have not finished your meal.

 Remember practice makes perfect.
 These quick tips will have you using your pair of Japanese chopsticks like a natural and will set you up for chopsticks wielding success on your next trip to Japan.